mchmarny/github-bigquery-exporter/README.md

 # github-bigquery-exporter

 GitHub BigQuery export utility, for those times when more granular PR and Issue queries are required.
+This is also good way to query data for periods longer than the GitHub max of `30` days.

 ## Requirements